-Heat the beef stock with the carrot
+Heat the beef stock with the carrot, 3 thyme

-, 3 thyme sprigs, and bay leaf.
+.
 Pat the beef dry and season it with salt and pepper.
 Heat 3 tablespoons oil in a large heavy bottomed skillet over high heat.
 Fry

 the meat in batches so that it is browned on all sides.
 Lower the heat to medium and return all the meat to the pot.
 Add the onions